carpentries/instructor-training/05-expertise.md

 subtitle: Mapping Expertise
 ---
 > ## Motivating Question
-> How can we describe the difference in learning
-> between a novice and expert?
+> How can we describe the difference in learning between a novice and expert?
-{: .objectives}
+{: .question}

 > ## Learning Objectives
 >